zdonato/java-solace/benchmarks.md

 ###Summary

-We tested tested the time it takes for a message to travel from the Solace publisher to a java proxy server and then from the server to a UI.
+We tested the time it takes for a message to travel from the Solace publisher to a java proxy server and then from the server to a UI.

-The messages were send over websockets using a Stomp client, with each message connection using its own thread.
-Since the solace cloud was configured to have at most 50 simultaneous connections to its VPN, we executed the threads with a thread pool whose MAX_THREADS parameter we set to 50.
+A trial consists of 1,000 messages of the same twelve character string "Hello World!" being sent at fixed interval.
+We changed the value of the interval from 10ms to 25ms and run each trial twenty times per interval.

-The message we used throughout testing was the twelve character string "Hello World!".
-For each trial, the total amount of messages was 1,000 and each message was sent in a fixed interval.
-We varied the value of the interval from 10ms to 25ms and group the results by interval set.
+The Java application sends the messages over WebSockets using a Stomp client, with each message connection using its own thread.
+Since the Solace cloud configuration allows at most 50 simultaneous connections to its VPN, a thread pool managed the execution of the threads, with the MAX_THREADS parameter set to 50.

 ###Results

 ###Message Integrity
-Each trial of the 10ms interval group had between 12 and 51 messages missing.
-There are two reasons for this: 1) The StompClient.send function takes longer to execute than other types of websockets (i.e. Node), resulting in less messages sent before the timer clears the function executed on each interval.
-2) A JCSMPTransportException where the TCPClient cannot connect or read from the router.
-At greater intervals both issues still occur, though with less frequency, as you can see below in Table 1.
+Each trial of the 10ms interval group lost an average of 25 messages.
+With each lost message, one of two issues occurred: 1) The `StompClient.send()` function took longer to execute than WebSocket functions using other protocols (i.e. NodeJS).
+As a result, fewer messages were sent before the timer cleared the function executed on each interval.
+2) A JCSMPTransportException ocurred where the TCPClient cannot connect or read from the router.
+At greater intervals both issues still occured, though with less frequency.

 #####[Table 1] Messages Missing per Trial (n = 1000 messages)